About us

 What is the penalty for driving without a valid PUCC?

-Under the Motor Vehicles Act, the PUC certificate penalty can go up to Rs.
-10,000 for a first offence, along with possible imprisonment of up to 3 months.
+Under the Motor Vehicles Act, the PUC certificate penalty in monetary terms can go up to Rs.
+10,000 for a first offence.
 Subsequent offences attract higher PUCC penalties.

 Quick Links